 Our target market segments include the commercial growers in the cannabis market (dispensaries, cultivators and caregivers), the home cannabis grower and to businesses and individuals who grow organically grown herbs and leafy green vegetables.
+The landscape for hydroponic retail stores is very fragmented, with smaller single stores which we consider very ripe for our roll up strategy.
+Further, the products we sell are in demand due to the ever-increasing legalization and the number of licensed cultivation facilities in both the US and Canada.
+Total sales for the hydroponic equipment business are well over \$4 billion.

 Sales at our stores have grown since we commenced our business in May 2014, when we acquired the assets of Southern Colorado Garden Supply Corp. (d/b/a Pueblo Hydroponics), which owned and operated four retail stores.
-Our growth has been fueled by frequent and higher dollar transactions from commercial growers, individual home growers and gardeners who grow their own organic foods.
+Our growth has been fueled by the purchase of additional retail stores, frequent and higher dollar transactions from commercial growers, individual home growers and gardeners who grow their own organic foods.
 We expect to continue to experience significant growth over the next few years, primarily from existing and new stores that we open or acquire.
 Our growth is likely to come from four distinct channels: establishing new stores in high-value markets, internal growth at existing stores, acquiring existing stores with strong customer bases and strong operating histories and the creation of a business to business e-commerce portal at www.GrowGeneration.com.